Board of Directors

 currently serves as the Superintendent Elkins School District, a position he has held since 2018.
 Prior to that he worked as high school principal and assistant superintendent of the Paragould School District.
 He has been a member of the AIMS Board of Directors since 2018.

-Dr. Charlotte Rainey Green Parham
+Dr. Charlotte Parham

 AR AIMS Board Member